 An engineering manager’s role may focus more on the processes and procedures of project realisation and on budgets, rather than technical input.

 This course provides a balance between engineering and business skills and is jointly taught by staff from the Department of Civil Engineering and Curtin Graduate School of Business.

 The format integrates the functions and skills needed by engineers in management, and successful completion qualifies you for high-level leadership.

 Evening classes allow you to tie-in education and on-going work commitments.

 Entry requirements for Australian and New Zealand students

-You must have a recognised degree in engineering or an equivalent qualification in a recognised discipline of engineering with a high aggregate, with at least one year of relevant work experience since graduation.
+You must have a recognised degree in engineering or an equivalent qualification in a recognised discipline of engineering with a high aggregate, preferably with at least one year of relevant work experience since graduation.

 This course is conducted over trimesters.
 Students studying part-time are required to take a minimum of two units per trimester and remain enrolled in consecutive years until graduation.